andrew/ultimate-awesome/README.md

 - [awesomeYouTube](https://github.com/ThePyProgrammer/awesomeYouTube) - A curated list of carefully retrieved awesome videos to learn absolutely anything you need to know in coding and maths.
 - [awesome-flexbox-tutorials](https://github.com/Tkachenko-School/awesome-flexbox-tutorials) - Top tutorials to learn Flexboxes for Frontend Development.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
-- [awesome-codeigniter](https://github.com/ufhy/awesome-codeigniter) - A list of awesome Codeigniter core, helpers, hooks, language, libraries, third_party and other cool resources for CodeIgniter :fire:.
 - [awesome-wealthtech](https://github.com/upstarter/awesome-wealthtech) - An Awesome lists of wealth-tech resources for quant traders and investors.
 - [GameDevTools](https://github.com/vesas/GameDevTools) - Curated list of game development tools.
 - [awesome-mac-apps](https://github.com/viraat/awesome-mac-apps) - Awesome macOS apps for developers, programmers or anyone looking for useful tools!.